 There are a lot of amazing recipes out there for meals you can make in a microwave, anything from mug cakes to mac and cheese.
 However, every so often you stumble across a new recipe that can be made in a college dorm that just blows your mind.
 That was how I felt when I started seeing recipes for a risotto that you can make in the microwave.
 I just did not think it was possible, but I tried making some risotto, drawing from multiple recipes, and doing my fair bit of experimenting.
 In the end, I loved it so much that it was the main event at the Culinary Club’s first meeting.
+If you don’t have a microwave for whatever reason identifyr’s list of microwaves suggests the best for you!

 But first, some basic facts about risotto.
 It is an Italian dish made with a special kind of rice called Arborio rice.
 The rice originates in Italy, and it also has a higher starch content than other rices, giving it a creamier taste and texture.
 It is, however, rather bland all by itself, which is why other ingredients like cheese, mushrooms, chicken, or greens are added to make it more flavorful and healthy.
 It also helps that Italians usually put white wine in it, adding bittersweet notes to the rice.
 However, since this is a recipe aimed at college students, I managed to make some alterations to the recipe so that the risotto can be made with white wine vinegar instead of white wine.
 It still tastes amazing, so do not be too concerned that it will be too bitter.